 Much of the park is undeveloped and is heavily wooded.
 Trees include Atlantic white cedar, American holly, chestnut oak, shagbark hickory, mountain laurel, pink dogwood, white pine, American beech, and hemlock — some estimated to be 175 years old.
 Wildflowers and flowering shrubs also grow in abundance.
 Among the most common are swamp azalea, solomon’s seal, white geranium, ladies slipper, and sheep laurel.

 Land and water creatures abound in the park.
-Common species include: muskrat, raccoon, cottontail rabbit, skunk, painted turtle, bullfrog, coyote, deer, bobcat, fisher cat, red & grey fox, yellow spotted salamander, yellow spotted turtle, box turtle, woodcock, bass, pickerel and sunfish.
-There are over 250 bird species in the park, including: blue jay, great blue heron, goss hawk, red tail hawk, yellow warbler, ruffed grouse, and quail.
+Common species include: muskrat, raccoon, cottontail rabbit, skunk, painted turtle, bullfrog, coyote, deer, bobcat, fisher cat, red & grey fox, yellow spotted salamander, yellow spotted turtle, and box turtle.
+There are over 250 bird species in the park, including: blue jay, great blue heron, gosshawk, red tail hawk, woodcock, yellow warbler, ruffed grouse, and quail.
 Fish commonly found in the 136-acre Aaron River Reservoir include bass, pickerel, sunfish, and perch.

 Historic Site: No

 Boat Launch: No

 Hours: Sunrise to sunset, plus overnight camping with reservation.